fausecteam/ctf-gameserver/README-original.md

   services.
 * Submission: Server to submit captured flags to.
 * Lib: Some code that is shared between the components.
-* Terraform: Terraform sample files to deploy teams' services.

 For deployment instructions and details on the implementations, see the `README`s of the individual components.

 Related projects
 ----------------

-As mentioned previusly, this is a fork of a project, but we also include ideas or parts of this other projects:

-* (PENDING Other checkers and service references).

-As same as in the original project, there are several alternatives we see out there, although none of them could really convince us.
+There are several alternatives out there, although none of them could really convince us.
 Your mileage may vary at this point.

 * ucsb-seclab/ictf-framework from the team behind iCTF, one of the most well-known attack-defense CTFs.
 In addition to a gameserver, it includes utilities for VM creation and network setup.
   We had trouble to get it running and documentation is generally rather rare.
 * HackerDom/checksystem is the gameserver powering the RuCTF.
 The first impression wasn't too bad, but it didn't look quite feature-complete to us.
 However, we didn't really grasp the Perl code, so we might have overlooked something.
 * isislab/CTFd appears to be de-facto standard for [jeopardy-based CTFs](https://ctftime.org/ctf-wtf/).
 It is, however, not suitable for an attack-defense CTF.

 Another factor for the creation of our own system was that we didn't want to build a large CTF on top of a system which we don't entirely understand.

 Design principles
 -----------------